pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 ![Weights of the first layer for a multilayer network](/media/img/part2/weights_64_32_16_10.png){: .center-image .modal-image }

 It is way more difficult to see digits in the weights.
 However, we can see small areas which are really bright of dark.
 These small areas correspond to small shapes which are discriminating.

 For example, on the image of the 5th row and 7th column we can see a bright area which is looking for the presence of black pixels there.
 This neuron will output a positive value for digits where these pixels are black.
 This is the case for 8 and 6.
 On the contrary, It will output negative values for a 3 or a 9.
 Consequently, it allows to discriminate the digits with a closed loop at the bottom and those which have not got one.

 The next layers will then combine these *basic features* to create more complex ones.
 And finally, the last layer will take these *deep features* created by the first layers as input to take the final decision.

-## Deep features
+## Deep Features

 Let's look a bit more at these deep features.